 As the global monetary system underwent dramatic changes in the early 1970s, both central bankers and private agents slowly had to adapt to the new rules of the game.
-The monetary expansion was not immediately understood by market participants and required a process of learning that is reflected in the sluggish adjustment of inflation in the model of section III.
+The monetary expansion was not immediately understood by market participants and required a process of learning that is reflected in the sluggish adjustment of inflation in the model of Section 3.
 Furthermore, the Fed itself was operating in a new monetary environment without the traditional constraints and needed to learn about the consequences of its own actions.
-There was a widespread sense that the "the rules of economics are not working in quite the way they used to" (see Burns (1978), p.
+There was a widespread sense that "the rules of economics are not working in quite the way they used to" (see Burns, 1978, p.
 118).
 This element of trial and error is important in understanding the go-and-stop nature of monetary policy in this period and helps to explain why the generally inflationary stance of monetary policy was punctuated by occasional sharp contractions.
-It also helps to answer the question of why the Fed did not learn from its mistakes after the first episode of go-and-stop monetary policy ended in 1974.
-The data for U.S. monetary growth in Figure 5a show a renewed expansion that coincided with a period from late 1974 until 1977 in which policy indicators signal a second "go"-phase for monetary policy.
+It also helps to answer the question why the Fed did not learn from its mistakes after the first episode of go-and-stop monetary policy ended in 1974.
+The data for U.S. monetary growth in Figure 5a show a renewed expansion that coincided with a period from late 1974 until 1977, in which policy indicators signal a second "go" phase for monetary policy.
 Part of the explanation may be that, at the time, the Fed attributed at least part of the observed stagflation to oil supply shocks and other special factors.
 More importantly, the Fed lacked a political mandate for serious reform.
-The lack of commitment to maintaining low inflation could only be overcome by the experience of double-digit inflation in the late 1970s.16 indirectly by inducing a policy response.
+The lack of commitment to maintaining low inflation could only be overcome by the experience of double-digit inflation in the late 1970s.
+16

+6. How Convincing is the Aggregate-Supply-Shock Explanation of Stagflation?

+The view that the historical pattern of stagflation can be accounted for by the effects of money does not preclude the possibility that oil shocks played a major role in generating the stagflation either directly or indirectly by inducing a policy response.
 In this section, we will demonstrate that the supply-shock explanation of stagflation is less convincing than commonly thought.

-VI.
-How Convincing is the Aggregate Supply Shock Explanation of Stagflation?

-The view that the historical pattern of stagflation can be accounted for by the effects of money does not preclude the possibility that oil shocks played a major role in generating the stagflation either directly or